Mdrafi4632/ScoutIQ/README.md

 more than their current market value.

 The system performs three main tasks:

-1. **Player Market Value Prediction** — predict a player's market value from performance stats, age, position, league, and playing time (supervised regression).
+1. **Player Market Value Prediction** - predict a player's market value from performance statistics, age, position, league, and playing time using regression
-2. **Undervalued Talent Identification** — compare each player's predicted value to their actual market value and rank the biggest positive gaps as potential bargains.
+2. **Undervalued Talent Identification** - compare each player's predicted market value with their actual market value to identify and rank potentially undervalued players
-3. **Player Similarity Analysis** — group statistically similar players (K-Means + PCA) to find cheaper alternatives to a target or departing player.
+4. **Player Similarity Analysis** - identify statistically similar players using Cosine Similarity, with K-Means clustering and PCA visualization to support player comparison and identify potential lower-cost alternatives

 ## Data